-(1) Includes loans held and loans underlying off-balance sheet Farmer Mac Guaranteed Securities and LTSPCs that are 90 days or more past due, in foreclosure, or in bankruptcy with at least one missed payment, excluding loans performing under either their original loan terms or a court-approved bankruptcy plan.

-Geographic regions: Northwest (AK, ID, MT, OR, WA, WY); Southwest (AZ, CA, CO, HI, NM, NV, UT); Mid-North (IA, IL, IN, MI, MN, NE, ND, SD, WI); Mid-South (AR, KS, LA, MO, OK, TX); Northeast (CT, DE, KY, MA, MD, ME, NH, NJ, NY, OH, PA, RI, VA, VT, WV); Southeast (AL, FL, GA, MS, NC, SC, TN).

-(3) Primarily part-time farm loans.
-Loans with an original loan-to-value ratio of greater than 80% are required to have private mortgage insurance.

-(4) Includes aggregated loans to single borrowers or borrower-related entities.
+- (1) Includes loans held and loans underlying off-balance sheet Farmer Mac Guaranteed Securities and LTSPCs that are 90 days or more past due, in foreclosure, or in bankruptcy with at least one missed payment, excluding loans performing under either their original loan terms or a court-approved bankruptcy plan. - Geographic regions: Northwest (AK, ID, MT, OR, WA, WY); Southwest (AZ, CA, CO, HI, NM, NV, UT); Mid-North (IA, IL, IN, MI, MN, NE, ND, SD, WI); Mid-South (AR, KS, LA, MO, OK, TX); Northeast (CT, DE, KY, MA, MD, ME, NH, NJ, NY, OH, PA, RI, VA, VT, WV); Southeast (AL, FL, GA, MS, NC, SC, TN). - (3) Primarily part-time farm loans.
+Loans with an original loan-to-value ratio of greater than 80% are required to have private mortgage insurance. - (4) "Enterprise Value" loans are generally secured by all business assets and common stock (in addition to first lien mortgages) of the borrower and the value of the borrowing entity depends on its ability to generate recurring positive cash flow.
+Enterprise Value is the estimated value of the borrower as a going concern, which is estimated using one or more valuation techniques such as discounted cash flow, cash flow multiples, asset liquidation, or other valuation techniques. - (5) Includes aggregated loans to single borrowers or borrower-related entities.

 Another indicator that Farmer Mac considers in analyzing the credit quality of its Agricultural Finance mortgage loans is the level of internally-rated "substandard" assets, both in dollars and as a percentage of the outstanding portfolio.
 Assets categorized as "substandard" have a well-defined weakness or weaknesses, and there is a distinct possibility that some loss will be sustained if deficiencies are not corrected.
-As of December 31, 2022, Farmer Mac's Agricultural Finance mortgage loans (to which it has direct credit exposure) comprising substandard assets were \$209.4 million (2.0% of the portfolio), compared to \$246.7 million (2.5% of the portfolio) as of December 31, 2021.
-Those substandard assets comprised 243 loans as of December 31, 2022 and 274 loans as of December 31, 2021.
+As of December 31, 2023, Farmer Mac's Agricultural Finance mortgage loans (to which it has direct credit exposure) comprising substandard assets were \$186.0 million (1.7% of the portfolio), compared to \$209.4 million (2.0% of the portfolio) as of December 31, 2022.
+Those substandard assets comprised 206 loans as of December 31, 2023 and 243 loans as of December 31, 2022.

-The decrease of \$37.3 million in substandard assets during 2022 was driven by credit upgrades in both our on-balance sheet and off-balance sheet portfolios.
-Substandard assets decreased as a percentage of both portfolios due to a combination of credit upgrades and volume growth.
+The decrease of \$23.4 million in Agricultural Finance substandard assets during 2023 was primarily driven by the payoff of a substandard loan that had been in our on-balance sheet portfolio.
+Agricultural Finance substandard assets decreased as a percentage of both our on-balance sheet and our off-balance sheet Agricultural Finance portfolios during 2023.

-The percentage of substandard assets within the portfolio as of December 31, 2022 was below the historical average.
-Farmer Mac's average substandard assets as a percentage of its Agricultural Finance mortgage loans over the last 15 years is approximately 4%.
+The percentage of Agricultural Finance substandard assets within the portfolio as of December 31, 2023 was below the historical average.
+Farmer Mac's average Agricultural Finance substandard assets as a percentage of its Agricultural Finance mortgage loans over the last 15 years is approximately 4%.
 The highest substandard asset rate observed during the last 15 years occurred in 2010 at approximately 8%, which coincided with an increase in substandard loans within Farmer Mac's ethanol portfolio.
 If Farmer Mac's substandard asset rate increases from current levels, it is likely that Farmer Mac's provision to the allowance for loan losses and the reserve for losses will also increase.

-Although some credit losses are inherent to the business of agricultural lending, Farmer Mac believes that losses associated with the current agricultural credit cycle will be moderated by the strength and diversity of its portfolio, which Farmer Mac believes is adequately collateralized.
+Although some credit losses are inherent to the business of agricultural lending, Farmer Mac believes that losses associated with the current agricultural credit cycle will be moderated by the strength and diversity of its Agricultural Finance portfolio, which Farmer Mac believes is adequately collateralized.